angular/angular/aio/content/guide/dynamic-component-loader.md

 # Dynamic component loader

 Component templates are not always fixed.
 An application might need to load new components at runtime.

-This cookbook shows you how to use `ComponentFactoryResolver` to add components dynamically.
+This cookbook shows you how to add components dynamically.

 See the <live-example name="dynamic-component-loader"></live-example>
 of the code in this cookbook.